wp-sms/wp-sms/readme.txt

 	wp_sms_send( $to, $msg, false, false, $mediaUrls );

 = How to show the SMS subscribe form? =
-There are three ways to show the subscriber form in the theme
+There are two ways to show the subscriber form in the theme:

 1. By adding the SMS Newsletter through the Widget into the theme
 2. By adding the SMS Newsletter through the Gutenberg editor